ubuntu-openstack/bigdata-novalxd/README.md

 or run within a container managed by LXD or a traditional KVM virtual machine.
-The remainder of the machines are allocated to the deployed workloads, such that there are the same number of Apache Hadoop Slaves present in all three scenarios.
+The remainder of the machines are allocated to the deployed workloads, such that there are the same number of Apache Hadoop Slaves with the same resources present in all three scenarios.

 #### Software Specs

+* OpenStack Mitaka on Ubuntu 16.04 Xenial
+* Juju 1.25.6 on Ubuntu 16.04 Xenial
 * MAAS 1.9 on on Ubuntu 14.04 Trusty
-* Juju 1.25.6 on Ubuntu 16.04 Xenial
-* HDFS version <TODO>
-* YARN version <TODO>
+* Apache Bigtop Hadoop (HDFS and YARN) 2.7.1
-* Spark version <TODO>
+* Apache Bigtop Spark version 1.5.1
-* <TODO> Any other Big Data version info
 * All Big Data and OpenStack applications and services are deployed onto Ubuntu 16.04 Xenial.
+* OpenStack Newton was pre-RC at the time of this research and writing, so OpenStack Mitaka was selected.
-* As of this writing, MAAS 2.0 was stable and released.
-However, the corresponding Juju 2.0 product was in development.
-Because MAAS 2.0 does not support the stable Juju 1.25.6, stable MAAS 1.9 was selected for these exercises.
+* Also, as of this research and writing, MAAS 2.0 was released.
+However, the corresponding Juju 2.0 product was in beta development.
+Because MAAS 2.0 does not support the stable Juju 1.25.x, MAAS 1.9 was selected for these research exercises.
-* When Juju 2.0 releases, the same routines should be compatible with a MAAS 2.x and Juju 2.x combination on 16.04.
+* When OpenStack Newton and Juju 2.0 release, the same routines should be compatible with a MAAS 2.x and Juju 2.x combination on 16.04, and these procedures can be re-visited and updated accordingly.

 ## Scenarios